Canton Merchants' Corps Uprising: Aftermath

 Financial losses during this conflict was close to HK$50 million.
 About two thousand people were killed.
 Afterwards, the Nationalist government collected protection fees from the merchants, seized their weapons, and levied a $200 fine on each of the participators.
 The government warned those who failed to comply that the "government cannot be held responsible if soldiers loot or capture anybody".
 After this incident, some businessmen in Canton tended to support Chen Jiongming instead of Sun.
 However, with the support of Soviet Union, Sun eventually defeated Chen.

 When Sun died in Beijing, the government in Beijing decided to hold a state funeral for him.
-The Guangzhou Chamber of Commerce (廣州總商會) and Autonomous Council (廣東自治會) held a joined protest against the decision.
+The Guangzhou Chamber of Commerce (廣州總商會) and Cantonese Autonomous Council (廣東自治會) held a joined protest against the decision.